timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 Publication service operators MUST ensure that their RRDP servers are highly available.

+The RRDP snapshot and delta files SHOULD remain available for two hours after they have become unreferenced by the latest RRDP notification file.
+Not doing so could lead to files being not found due to race conditions or slow RPs, and force these RPs to fall back to full snapshot fetching.

 If possible, it is RECOMMENDED that a CDN is used to serve the RRDP content.
 Special care MUST be taken to ensure that the notification file is not cached for longer than 1 minute unless the backend RRDP server is unavailable, in which